Bryn Mawr College

 5. Park Science Center

 The Park Science Center is the core of the academic and research community for mathematics and the sciences at Bryn Mawr College.
+It houses faculty offices, science classrooms, laboratories, lecture halls, the Health Professions Advising Office, and the Collier Science Library.
 The facility is a collection of interconnected buildings that has been built over time.
-In 2017, Bryn Mawr College began the first phase of a two part renovation of the Park Science complex to ensure that Bryn Mawr students and faculty remain at the forefront in STEM fields.
-Phase One was completed in September, 2018.
-The renovation transforms the facility to better meet current and future needs of core academic programs.
+Since 2015, Bryn Mawr has taken on the two-part renovation project to ensure that students and faculty remain at the forefront in STEM fields.
+The renovation transforms the facility to better meet current and future needs of core academic programs, like the state-of-the-art Optics Lab in the Physics Wing.

 6. Bern Schwartz Fitness and Athletic Center